 A co-operative art school?

 What would a co-operative art school look like?
 Who is it for and what would the benefits be?
 How would it work?
 These are some of the questions that this research project will address.
-If you would like to contribute please come along to the workshops or fill in the survey and scroll down for more ways of getting involved.
+If you would like to contribute you can submit your work to the zine, fill in the survey or scroll down for more ways of getting involved.
 Please check back soon, this page will be updated regularly with more information and resources.
+To receive updates please fill in the survey, add your email and tick the check box.

 Higher education is in crisis.
 Ideologically driven neoliberal reforms, implemented gradually since the late 1980s and consolidated by the coalition government in 2010, have accelerated and deepened the crisis.
 Whereas more people than ever before enter into higher education, students are now customers accumulating debt, education is linked to employment and “student experience” is measured in numbers.
 At the same time, as campaigns for state funded higher education continue, universities become more entrenched in the private model, while fulfilling policy objectives through research funding.
 The world is changing at an accelerated pace and the impasse in the debate between public and private higher education indicates that we need to rethink the role of education in society.

-Alternative art schools address the crisis in art education by offering free or affordable art education, developing diverse curricula and models of organisation, collaborating with each other to form a network that intersects, opens communication channels, exchanges resources and organises gatherings.
-Yet these schools are precarious, apart from notable examples like AltMFA, Open School East, TOMA and School of the Damned, most alternative art schools disappear as quickly as they appear.
+Alternative art schools address the crisis in art education by offering free or affordable art education, developing diverse curricula and models of organisation, co-operating to form a network that intersects, opens communication channels, exchanges resources and organises regular gatherings.
+Yet these schools are precarious, apart from notable examples like AltMFA, Open School East, TOMA and School of the Damned, most alternative enjoy a brief rush of momentum before work and family commitments, lack of space and resources lead to dwindling participation, commitment and energy.

 A co-operative art school could provide one answer among others, by circumventing both the profit-driven private sector and the policy-driven public sector to create a democratic form of education, subject to collective decision-making and control.
 Co-operative art education could reconfigure our understanding of education as a public good not through redistribution but as common ownership, and our concept of knowledge not as a product but as a social process.
 By considering diverse forms of structural organisation and income generation, a co-operative art school could provide a working model of an alternative economy in art education, with consequences for higher education and the art world more broadly.